Curvature estimates for hypersurfaces of constant curvature in hyperbolic space: Acknowledgements

 \section{Acknowledgements}

-This article is an extension of the author's M.Sc. thesis \footnote{The thesis contains a few arithmetic and typographical errors, which are fixed in this article.
-We would like warn the interested reader to be careful when citing this source.} \cite{thesis} at McMaster University.
-The author would like to thank Dr. Siyuan Lu for his supervision on the thesis.
+This note is an extension of the author's M.Sc. thesis at McMaster University and the author would like to thank Professor Siyuan Lu for his supervision on the thesis.